Hi, my name is Jim! I like to tell stories, ask questions, and drink coffee.

 I have also worked on many other topics such as gender equality in science, visualization and data science, and studying tweets.
 Sometimes I just make ridiculous things too.

 For a more complete picture of my astronomical research, check out my academic website.
-For some code I've worked on for various projects, check out my GitHub page.
+For code I've worked on for various projects, check out my GitHub page.

 This blog is my outlet to explore fun new data (i.e. not necessarily astronomy related), visualizations, and to ask ridiculous questions.
 I welcome suggestions, feedback, or advice in the comments below each post.
 I also am interested in forming new and interesting collaborations with people!